athomasoriginal/com.betweentwoparens/src/pages/blog-posts/008-manage-your-java-jdks.md

 brew install jenv
 ```

-<aside class="blog-post__note">The above is actually the only step that is different for linux.
+<aside class="blog-content__note">The above is actually the only step that is different for linux.
 So macos and linux users can follow everything that comes next together</aside>

 and now let's do a sanity check to see if it's installed correctly.
 Run: